oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 **Result**

-Your Red Hat Enterprise Virtualization engine has been migrated to a hosted-engine setup.
-The Manager is now operating on a virtual machine on Host-HE1, called HostedEngine-VM in the environment.
+Your oVirt engine has been migrated to a hosted-engine setup. oVirt is now operating on a virtual machine on Host-HE1, called HostedEngine-VM in the environment.
 As HostedEngine-VM is highly available, it is migrated to other hosts in the environment when applicable.

 ### Installing Additional Hosts to a Self-Hosted Environment